The Hidden Conversation Between You and Your Terminal

 exec()on the shell binary, for example/bin/bash.

-So from the shellâs very first instruction, it is already reading and writing through the slave.
-It does not know there is a PTY.
-It does not know there is an emulator.
-It only knows it has three open file descriptors.
+What this means is that from the shellβs very first instruction, it is already reading and writing through the slave.
+It does not know there is a PTY in front of it.
+It does not know there is an emulator further up.
+All it knows is that it has three open file descriptors, and it reads and writes them like any other file.

-| terminal emulator |
+β terminal emulator β

-master fd
+β master fd

 line discipline

-slave fd
+β slave fd

-| shell | stdin / stdout / stderr -> slave
+β shell β stdin / stdout / stderr β slave

 Step 3: A Byte Travels From Key To Shell